7q11.23 Duplication

 • Developmental delay

-Do people who have 7q11.23 duplication syndrome look different?
+How many people have 7q11.23 duplication syndrome?

 +